zaiisao/Documentation/en/Interactive Broadcast/start_live_windows.md

 - Go to the **Linker > Input > Additional Dependencies** menu, click **Edit**, and input **agora_rtc_sdk.lib** in the pop-up window.

 ## Implement the basic video call
-This section introduces how to use the Agora SDK to start an interactive broadcast.
+This section introduces how to use the Agora SDK to start a video interactive broadcast.
 The following figure shows the API call sequence of a basic video broadcast.

 ![](https://web-cdn.agora.io/docs-files/1568257918372)